Supporting Lesbian, Gay and Bisexual Staff

 - Consider providing additional time for supervision.

-- Signpost them to information and resources that might be of interest (see list at the end of this leaflet).
+- Signpost them to information and resources that might be of interest.

 - Formally recognise the contribution of staff involved in any network groups through the performance appraisal process.

-In order to prevent bullying and harassment of LGB staff, organisations need to recognise it as a specific form of bullying.
-They should be clear about the nature of the problem and the ways it can occur.
-As a manager it is important that you are able to recognise the signs of homophobic bullying and harassment so that you can take action.
+In order to prevent bullying and harassment of LGB staff, our organisation needs to recognise it as a specific form of bullying.
+As a manager it is important that you can recognise the signs of homophobic and bi-phobic bullying and harassment so that you can take action.
 This may include:

 - making unnecessary and degrading references to an individual’s sexual orientation